-Crs# Course Name Description Credit IM201 Theory & Practice Theory & Practice classes are interdisciplinary, research oriented studio courses that foster an idea-based, non-media specific inquiry focusing on concerns within and outside the visual arts Prerequisite: Foundation studio courses and LA121-122, LA125.
-Courses offerred under this Course #: Theory &amp; Practice: Art in Context - This studio-based, media blind seminar introduces conceptual and theoretical concerns within the context of contemporary creative practice.
-Topics explored include language and semiotics, appropriation, simulation, systems and networks, collaboration, relational practices, and deconstruction.
-Through projects, critiques, lectures on contemporary art and ideas, discussions of readings, research and writing, visiting artists, and field trips, students produce studio work utilizing conceptual strategies tied to diverse roles that artists play within contemporary art and creative practice.
-Minor in Art &amp; Ecology required course: Theory &amp; Practice: Global Culture and Ecology This studio-based, media blind seminar examines climate change and other global issues in order to form a foundational understanding of ecological principles, contemporary global society, and the complex ways that they interact.
+Crs# Course Name Description Credit IM201 Theory & Practice Theory & Practice classes are interdisciplinary, research oriented studio courses that foster an idea-based, 3 non-media specific inquiry focusing on concerns within and outside the visual arts Prerequisite: Foundation studio courses and LA122, LA125.
+Courses offerred under this Course #: Theory & Practice: Art in Context - This studio-based, media blind seminar introduces conceptual and theoretical concerns within the context of contemporary creative practice.
+Topics explored include language and semiotics, appropriation, simulation, systems and networks, collaboration, relational practices, and deconstruction, Through projects, critiques, lectures on contemporary art and ideas, discussions of readings, research and writing, visiting artists, and field trips, students produce studio work utilizing conceptual strategies tied to diverse roles that artists play within contemporary art and creative practice.
+Minor in Art & Ecology required course: Theory & Practice: Global Culture and Ecology This studio-based, media blind seminar examines climate change and other global issues in order to form a foundational understanding of ecological principles, contemporary global society, and the complex ways that they interact.
 Students will explore new models of social awareness and cultural production and learn from how artists and designers are already responding in creative ways to social and ecological issues.
 Through projects, critiques, lectures, discussions of readings, research and writing, visiting artists, and field trips, students will produce studio work reflecting these pressing issues.
-Prerequisite: Foundation studio courses and LA121-122, LA125.
-3 IM251 Performance This hybrid media studio course will explore a diverse range of strategies in identifying, creating and activating a site through expanded performative actions.
+Prerequisite: Foundation studio courses and LA122, LA125.
+IM251 Performance This hybrid media studio course will explore a diverse range of strategies in identifying, creating and 3 activating a site through expanded performative actions.
 Basic skills tied to intended gesture, incidental movement, stillness, repetition, fracture/rupture, prop and site manipulation, voice, language and sound will be the topics and actions explored during this course.
 Emphasis will be placed on the active, deployed body so a great deal of the course will involve physically engaged solo and collaborative workshops, exercises and activities.
 Historical precedents and the work of contemporary practitioners will give the student a deeper understanding of the discipline.
 This exposure coupled with research, projects, critique, proposal development, scoring and scripting techniques, visiting artists, readings, attending performances, and video /film screenings will give the student the primary tools and conceptual strategies to successfully develop performative work.
 Engagement with PICA's annual TBA festival will give the students exposure to top contemporary time based artists and potential collaborative opportunities with these visiting artists.
 Prerequisite: All Foundation Studio courses.
-3 IM253 Intermedia Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
-3 IM301 Theory & Practice Theory & Practice classes are interdisciplinary, research oriented studio courses that foster an idea-based, non-media specific inquiry focusing on concerns within and outside the visual arts.
+IM253 Intermedia Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty 3 member, or to test student interest in a topic which may later be added to the curriculum.
+IM301 Theory & Practice Theory & Practice classes are interdisciplinary, research oriented studio courses that foster an idea-based, 3 non-media specific inquiry focusing on concerns within and outside the visual arts.
 Titles have included: Art & Anthropology, Art and the Everyday, Body Politics, Art - Ethics & Transgression, Utopia/Dystopia, Homeland.
 Prerequisite: IM201.
-3 IM351 Intermedia Studio • 3
+IM351 Intermedia Studio 3 Intermediate level Intermedia courses - including: Hybrid Painting, Offsite Projects, Screen+Devices, Video Installation, other upper-division hybrid studio courses are offered on a rotational basis.
+Topics include collaboration, video and sound in non-traditional environments, conceptual work and more involved installation applications.
+Prerequisite: Junior level standing.